Mickey Donovan

 Mickey Donovan is a professional Canadian football coach who is currently the special teams coordinator for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Argonauts in 2022 and 2024.

 College career

 Donovan played college football for two years for the Maine Black Bears where he had 27 tackles and 4.5 sacks in 10 games played.
 He then transferred to Concordia University to play for the Stingers from 2002 to 2004.
 He was named a First Team All-Canadian in 2003 and 2004 and also won the Presidents' Trophy in 2004 as the top defensive player in CIS football.

 Professional career

 After attending a free agent tryout, Donovan signed as a free agent with the Hamilton Tiger-Cats on May 18, 2005, to a two-year plus an option contract.
 He played in the Touchdown Atlantic preseason game, but was released on June 13, 2005.
 It was announced on February 22, 2006, that he had re-signed with the Tiger-Cats, but he was again released after the second pre-season game on June 3, 2006.
 Donovan had suffered a knee injury in 2006 which had ended his playing career.